NCEAS/metacatui/docs/guides/editor/funding-autocomplete.md

+---
+layout: guide
-# Setting Up a Proxy for NSF Award API in MetacatUI
+title: Setting Up a Proxy for NSF Award API in MetacatUI
+id: funding-autocomplete
+toc: true
+---

 MetacatUI integrates with the NSF (National Science Foundation) Award API to fetch award information.
 Since the NSF Award API does not support CORS (Cross-Origin Resource Sharing) or JSONP (JSON with Padding), it's necessary to set up a server-side proxy.
 This documentation guides you through setting up an Apache proxy to enable this functionality in MetacatUI.